 You should always check that your protein bar is low in sugar if you’re trying to lose fat.
-It might taste delicious, but so does a box of chocolates, and they’re not ideal for weight loss, either.
 High sugar levels will mean your energy is more likely to spike and then drop, leaving you with less energy (and often more calories) than a low-sugar protein bar.

 A low-calorie protein bar, however, is a great way to stick to your diet plans whilst staying full.

 In a similar way to sugar, some protein bars contain way too much salt.
 Salt in the diet is essential, however, too much of the stuff can lead to high blood pressure (and further complications if it goes on for too long).

 As anyone who has actively tried to reduce their salt intake will know that this sneaky seasoning can turn up everywhere.
 So, just check out the back of the pack and aim for a low amount of salt.